 Like a lot of people, I love coffee.
 Like, I really love it.
-Like anyone who has had one cup of joe too many, I have become a bit of a coffee snob over the years.
+Just like anyone who has had one cup of joe too many, I have become a bit of a coffee snob in recent years.

 Instant coffee just doesn’t hit that sweet spot for me.
 Early on in my coffee consumption journey, I quickly moved to try out different ground coffee, (Kenyan beans are my personal favorite) and started testing out different brewing methods too.